robgnu/grav-plugin-subscriber/README.md

 * The user will receive a message which confirms the action (change the text to your needs in the plugin-config) and you'll get an e-mail with the submitted data.
 * When you send a newsletter to your clients/users/customers, you can provide a link to let the user simply click on that link to unsubscribe.

+### Custom messages and notifications

+You can change all strings to your needs.
+Simply open the **languages.yaml**, find your language and change the strings to your needs.
+If you can't find your language I would apreciate your help in translation.

 ### Custom CSS styles

 By default this plugin creates some CSS rules for displaying result messages to the user.
 You can disable this in the plugin settings and create your own CSS styles.